Skip to main content

 3 mentions Positive Neutral Negative

 The game's graphics are praised for their innovative pseudo-3D art style, which was considered revolutionary for its time in 1982, creating a visually engaging experience even before 3D games became standard.
-Players appreciate the fine graphics and overall aesthetic, although some find the music distracting while playing.
+Users appreciate the fine graphics and overall aesthetic, noting that it enhances gameplay, although some find the music distracting.

 • “Nice graphics and style; I find it easier to play with the music turned off (seems less distracting for some reason).”